Holly-Horwood/keto_kitchen/README.md

 - Used for the navbar colour change on scroll.

 **MongoDB**
 - Used to store all recipe input on a cloud based database.
+    *   MongoDB Schema - relational schema using nesting.
+Diet and course are not likely to be edited by users, they are administratively designed data.
+The other rational is that they are simple data as they have only have one field and that is their name.
+However the recipe collection could be quite large so for the simple purpose of populating checkboxes or search and editing they are stored in their own collection as well.

 **Pymongo**
 - Used to interact with the MongoDB database from Python.